 Just remember that as a general rule: sweet apples are eaten out of hand while tart apples are used for cooking.

 The apple is a pome fruit with a fleshy outer layer and a paperlike core that usually contains 5 to 10 seeds in its center.
 Apple trees can grow to 40 feet tall and flowers in late spring with blooms that look like tiny pink and white roses.
 The apple fruit is ready for harvest 140 to 170 days after pollination.
-Apples are a temperate region fruit that require a period of cold and dormancy each year in order to thrive.
+Apples are a temperate region fruit that requires a period of cold and dormancy each year in order to thrive.

 One of the rules of good fresh apple eating is to know the varieties that grow in your region.
 An apple that is tasty in one region may not be tasty in another.
 The key is to appreciate the subtle flavors of apples and the soil and climate where they grow.
 Choosing a great apple is not just about appearance.